Edexiel/PhysicsEngine/Readme.md

 2D physics engine using Sweep and prune broadphase.

-Broadphase algorithm and AABB collision
+BroadPhase algorithm and AABB collision

 Polygons in purple are detected as potential collision Polygons in black not